 Model

 Django models serve as the bridge between the server code and the database.
 They define the structure of your data, including the fields and operations required to interact with the database.
-Essentially, models convert database tables into Python classes or objects through object-relational mapping (ORM).
+Essentially, models convert database tables into Python classes or objects through object-relational mapping (ORM), which is a key concept when learning to Create Superuser in Django.

 For example, if your website needs to manage employee details, you could have: